kusumotoa/wiki-work/How-is-SDWebImage-better-than-X?.md

 Additionally, image decompression that normally happen in the main thread the first time your use UIImage in an UIImageView is forced in a background thread by SDWebImageDecoder.

-Last but not least, SDWebImage will completely bypass the complex and often miss-configured HTTP cache control negotiation.
+Last but not least, SDWebImage will completely bypass the complex and often misconfigured HTTP cache control negotiation.
 This greatly accelerate cache lookup.

 ### Since [AFNetworking](https://github.com/AFNetworking/AFNetworking) added similar category on UIImageView, is SDWebImage still useful?